Block and EURO Pallets

 EURO pallets, also called EPAL-pallets and EUR-pallets, meet the specifications of the European Pallet Association (EPAL).
 This designation lands pallets in the European Pallet Pool (EPP) which allows for exchange, replacement or repair.
 Derivatives of the EPAL pallet meet specific needs such as retail use or matching the standard American pallet dimensions.

 Measuring approximately 31 inches by 47.25 inches, the basic EUR-pallet offers convenient four-way entry.
-78 nails in a specific pattern secure the wood.
+This size allows exactly 33 pallets to fit in a standard size shipping container or on a trailer truck platform.
+78 nails in a specific pattern secure the wooden pallet.
 In addition, the type of wood used must meet EPAL standards for strength, durability and mold prevention.

 Due to its narrow width, EPAL-pallets allow for access through standard doors.
 Unfortunately, EUR-pallets fail to fit into traditional ISO containers.
 Derivative storage, also known as pallet-wide containers, can accommodate the dimensions of the EURO-pallet.